Biological Basis of Behavior Program

 The BBB Program is not a traditional department, but incorporates faculty from the Departments of Biology, Psychology and the Institute for Neurological Sciences who teach BBB courses.
 The Program is overseen by a Director, who is a faculty member actively involved in neuroscience research.
 Dr. Adler was the first BBB Director (1978 – 1989).
 He was then followed by Dr. Edward Pugh from 1989 to 1993.
 Dr. Pugh, a world famous retinal physiologist, was a Professor of Psychology with secondary appointments in ophthalmology in the School of Medicine.
 He is now a professor at U.C.
 Davis.

 More recently, Dr. Ted Abel, Brush Family Professor of Biology and Director of the NIMH Predoctoral Training Program in Behavioral and Cognitive Neuroscience, took over as BBB Director in 2006.
-He was joined in 2010 by Dr. Marc Schmidt, Associate Professor of Biology and a director of the Neuroscience Graduate Group.
+He was joined in 2010 by Dr. Marc Schmidt, Associate Professor of Biology and a past director of the Neuroscience Graduate Group.
 Drs.
 Abel and Schmidt currently serve as co-Directors for the BBB Program.